Skip to main content

 3. Can turtles recognize their owners?

-4. How long do turtles live as pets?
+4. How long do pet turtles live?

-5. Can pet turtles be kept together?
+5. Can pet turtles live together?

 Leave a Reply